rohantikotekar/Automated-CI-CD-pipeline-with-GitHub-and-Jenkins-Integration/README.md

 # Automated CI/CD Pipeline with GitHub and Jenkins Integration

-## Project Overview

-This project demonstrates the creation of a full stack to-do list application using Flask, with an automated CI/CD pipeline integrated with GitHub and Jenkins.
-The application is containerized using Docker and deployed on AWS EC2 instances.
-The pipeline ensures seamless updates to the production environment with each code commit.

 ## Features

 - Full stack to-do list application built with Flask.